 Step 2: Follow the on-screen instructions to put the device in DFU/recovery mode.
 The program will detect it and offer a firmware suitable for the device.
 Click on "Download" to download the firmware.

-Step 3: When the firmware download is complete, the device will begin repairing the device.
+Step 3: When the firmware download is complete, click on "Fix Now" and the device will begin repairing the device.
 Keep the device connected to the computer until the process is complete.

-The device restart when the process is complete and the problem should be fixed.
+The device will restart when the process is complete and the problem should be fixed.

-If the Control Center is not working on the lock screen only, you need to check if you have enabled Control Center on lock screen.
+If the iPhone 12 won't swipe up to unlock only, you need to check if you have enabled Control Center on lock screen.
 Here's how:

 You could also try accessing Control Center from "within an app".
 But you must first enable this option.
 Here's how: